php-tmdb/api/README.md

 ### HTTP Client exceptions
 - `Tmdb\Event\HttpClientExceptionEvent`
-  - Allows to still set a successful response if the error can be corrected, by calling `$event->isPropagated()` in your listener.
+  - Allows to still set a successful response if the error can be corrected, by calling `$event->isPropagated()` in your listener, this does require you to provide a PSR-7 response object and set it with `$event->setResponse($response)`.

 ### TMDB API exceptions
 - `Tmdb\Event\TmdbExceptionEvent`
-  - Allows to still set a successful response if the error can be corrected, by calling `$event->isPropagated()` in your listener.
+  - Allows to still set a successful response if the error can be corrected, by calling `$event->isPropagated()` in your listener, this does require you to provide a PSR-7 response object and set it with `$event->setResponse($response)`.

 ### Hydration